Good Morning, Vietnam

 The inciting incident occurs at 14 minutes when Cronauer's first broadcast - "Goooood Morning, Vietnam!" - electrifies the troops.
 His uncensored energy disrupts the controlled military information machine.
 He becomes an instant sensation..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Cronauer commits to teaching the English class and pursuing connection with Trinh.
+This reveals the protagonist's commitment to Cronauer commits to teaching the English class and pursuing connection with Trinh.
 He chooses to engage with Vietnamese people as humans, not props, stepping beyond the safe American bubble into the real Vietnam., moving from reaction to action.

 The Collapse moment at 90 minutes (75% through) represents the emotional nadir.
 Here, Cronauer discovers Tuan is Viet Cong.
 His student, his friend - the human connection he built - is the enemy.
 Everything he thought he understood about Vietnam shatters.
 He's pulled off the air and sent home., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.